frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-setup.md

   </figure>
 </div>

-From the side, a box tube can be represented as a simple rectangle.
+From the side, a RHS tube can be represented as a simple rectangle.
-Box tubing is typically referred to by its size, eg: 50x25, 25x25, and 50x50 (Spoken as "fifty-by-twentyfive", "twentyfive-by-twentyfive", and "fifty-by-fifty").
-For the rest of the learning course, we will use this notation when referring to box tube.
+RHS is typically referred to by its size, eg: 50x25, 25x25, and 50x50 (Spoken as "fifty-by-twentyfive", "twentyfive-by-twentyfive", and "fifty-by-fifty").
+For the rest of the learning course, we will use this notation when referring to RHS.

 - **25 mm × 25 mm**